 Children learn to read more effectively when they first learn the relationship between letters and sounds through phonics.
-At CCS, we employ an intense, systematic phonics program for kindergarten, first, and second grade that consists of explicit instruction in phonemic awareness, phonics, decoding, spelling and fluency.
-We combine this method with the use of basal readers and the integration of classic children’s literature so students can develop a love and appreciation of reading as well as reading skills through both small group and whole class instruction.
-In upper grades, the focus is on comprehension, fluency, higher-level thinking, book discussions, and written responses to literature and non-fiction sources.
+At CCS, we employ an intense, systematic Saxon Phonics program for kindergarten, first, and second grade that consists of explicit instruction in phonemic awareness, phonics, decoding, spelling and fluency.
+We combine this method with the use of grade-level Houghton Mifflin readers and the integration of classic children’s literature so students can develop a love and appreciation of reading as well as reading skills through both small group and whole class instruction.
+In upper grades, the focus is on vocabulary development, comprehension, fluency, higher-level thinking, book discussions, and written responses to literature and non-fiction sources.
 In language arts, our curriculum integrates listening, speaking, reading, and writing together.
 We use the Accelerated Reader program to create individualized goals to allow children to be both challenged and successful.
 Literature and writing units use literature as a springboard into writing.
 Grammar skills are taught and applied directly to children’s spoken and written language.
 Students at all grade levels are given frequent cross-curricular opportunities to practice writing skills, with access to classroom iPads and Chromebooks.
 Fifth grade utilizes a class set of Chromebooks to access the digital Shurley Grammar program and to complete compositions and reports using Google Classroom.

-Our goal is to give students a first-hand knowledge of life, earth, and physical science from a clear Christian perspective.
-We help children understand that science is a Godgiven logical method of thought, which applies not only to explorations of the physical universe but also to all other realms of intellectual inquiry.
+Science uses our God-given ability to understand the world around us.
+We help children understand that science is a God given logical method of thought, which applies not only to explorations of the physical universe but also to all other realms of intellectual inquiry.
 We use the California edition of the Macmillen/McGraw-Hill science curriculum in grades K-5.
-Each grade level contains 5-10 units covering life, earth, and physical sciences.
-Each unit contains experiments and hands-on activities to help develop science exploration skills, in conjunction with non-fiction text.
+Each grade level consists of 5-10 units covering life, earth, and physical sciences.
+These units use hands-on activities and experiments to develop science exploration skills, in conjunction with non-fiction text.
 Cross-curricular activities integrate science with other subjects.
-Biographies of famous scientists, descriptions of scientific careers, research using the computer and literature, and special projects are investigated to create an interest in further scientific pursuits.
+Biographies of famous scientists, descriptions of scientific careers, research projects and experiments teach logic, curiosity, and develop interest in further scientific pursuits.